bdd/macosx-tools/README.markdown

 Ideal for saving battery when bluetooth connection is not needed.
 Created to be used as a HotKey trigger via Quicksilver.

+### git_current_branch.sh ###
+Print current git branch for $CWD if it's a part of git repository.

+Bash function to be included from shell rc files to decorate PS1 with useful info.

 ### update_chromium.sh ###
 Check the latest Chromium snapshot build and update local installation.

 Will ask if you want to kill already running Chromium before updating and launch back after update.

 Corners of this tool is still sharp.
 USE AT YOUR OWN RISK!